iudexai/iudex-node-module/README.md

 logger library, find its instrumentation instructions or manually call `emitOtelLog` to send a log.

 ## `instrument`
-`instrument` which automatically attaches to libraries you use and starts sending trace data to `iudex`.
+`instrument` is a function that automatically attaches to libraries you use and starts sending trace data to `iudex`.

 [Supported autoinstrumentations](https://github.com/open-telemetry/opentelemetry-js-contrib/blob/main/metapackages/auto-instrumentations-node/README.md#supported-instrumentations) include: console * cassandra-driver * express * http * graphql * ioredis * knex * koa * memcahced * mongodb * mongoose * mysql * mysql2 * nestjs * pg * redis * restify * socket.io * undici.

-Go to [Autoinstrumentated](#autoinstrumented) for instructions.
+Check out the [Autoinstrumentated](#autoinstrumented) section for installation instructions.

 For libraries that are not autoinstrumented, follow the instructions from the table of contents for that specific library.